Center for Community Engagement building in downtown York

 • Apply for program funding and paid work experiences

-Engaged Scholars are encouraged to innovate the ways in which we serve the York community’s vulnerable and young populations.
+Students in the Honors Community are encouraged to innovate the ways in which we serve the York community’s vulnerable and young populations.
 As such, as new programming ideas develop, you will be invited to apply for funding that can help bring transformative ideas to fruition; and in some cases, the program can provide a stipend for your work!
+Please note that the Hope Scholars program does not offer an annual scholarship to members, because all Hope Scholars already receive a scholarship through their YCCOSP, Promise, or Impact York program membership

 • Collaborate with your peers in a makerspace with cutting-edge technologies and tools